Starter Project - A set of the latest best practices packed in Gulp tasks

-This article is the very first article in a series about Starter Project, a set of latest best practices packed in Gulp tasks.
+This article is the very first article in a series about Starter Project, a set of the latest best practices packed in Gulp tasks.
 In this article, I am going to explain the idea behind this project, how it could help you on your project and how to use it.

 Every project has its environment.
 Switching between projects means switching environments.
 Switching environments means remembering commands for running project tasks, like Gulp or webpack.
 But too often commands are forgotten.
 This scenario happens to me daily, even when working on similar projects.